 - Atisara hara/ease diarrhoea

 Listed medicines must only use indications drawn exclusively from a list of pre-approved 'permitted indications' and must comply with any requirements for the use of these indications in listed medicines.
-Medicines that contain the abovementioned indications are currently required to display the following warning statement:
+Medicines that contain the abovementioned indications are required to display the following warning statement:

 - ‘Seek medical advice if diarrhoea persists for more than: 6 hours in infants under 6 months, 12 hours in children under 3 years, 24 hours in children aged 3 to 6 years or 48 hours in adults and children over 6 years (or words to that effect).’

+This project assessed whether the targeted medicines displayed the required warning statement.
 The absence of the required warning statement may result in consumers not seeking appropriate medical advice in a timely manner, leading to adverse health outcomes.